 Lecturer Pool - Psychology

-Academic Year - A co-taught course typically results in a 17% appointment, and a single course typically results in a 33% appointment.
-Therefore, appointments may vary from 17%-100%, depending on the needs of the department.
+Academic year - A co-taught course typically results in a 17% appointment, single course typically results in a 33% appointment.
+Appointments may vary from 17% to 100%, depending on the needes of the department.

 Position duration: Semester

 Open date: February 22, 2023

 Most recent review date: Friday, Mar 10, 2023 at 11:59pm (Pacific Time)

 Applications received after this date will be reviewed by the search committee if the position has not yet been filled.

 Final date: Thursday, Feb 22, 2024 at 11:59pm (Pacific Time)

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

 The Psychology Department at University of California, Berkeley, is generating an applicant pool of qualified temporary instructors ("Lecturer" title series) to teach courses in the Department of Psychology.
 The number of positions varies from semester to semester, depending upon the needs of the Psychology Department.

 The Psychology Department is committed to creating an inclusive environment, one that is supportive of all individuals, regardless of background, and to nurturing and developing that talent.
 We are committed to building an excellent and diverse faculty, staff, and student body, and we welcome applicants whose experiences have prepared them to contribute to this commitment.